 First, realize that you’re never not thinking about something and that it is possible to arrest your meandering mind and give it direction for periods of time.
-In fact, I think the more you do that, the longer you can do it, and the more natural it is.
+In fact, I think the more you do that, the longer you can do it, and the more natural the harnessing of your thoughts is, as you become accustomed to it.
 But I don’t know that for sure.
 It seems to be the case with me. when you’re in control of your thoughts, and you’re thinking about what you’re intending to think about, then I would call that meditation.
 Meditation is intentional thinking.
 We can see an example of this in Psalm 119 wherein over and over David extols meditation on God’s law.
 Right away in verse 4, for example, he tells us, ”

 When you’re in control of your thoughts, and you’re thinking about what you’re intending to think about, then I would call that meditation.
 Meditation is intentional thinking.
 We can see an example of this in Psalm 119 wherein over and over David extols meditation on God’s law.
 Right away in verse 4, for example, he tells us, “you have commanded your precepts to be kept diligently.”
 At a glance, this might appear to mean that we should obey His precepts diligently.
 But I think it goes much deeper than that and involves meditation.
 We are to keep His precepts in our heart in the same way we would keep a treasure in a safe.
 And while we might lock a valuable thing away in order to protect it, keeping something in our heart is different.
 It is not locked away and protected until we need it.
 No, we keep something in our heart not by locking it away so much is by meditating on it.
 So by “keeping” his precepts we put them in our hearts, and then we bring them up often and we muse over them.
 We can see that 119 is not a Psalm about meandering thoughts.
 No, in this Psalm we see intentional thinking extolled.